balakirevs/clicker/README.md

-npm install appium@1.5.2 -g or npm install appium@latest -g  # selenium server for mobile devices npm install       # or `npm run reinstall` if you get an error npm start         # start the desktop application (ionic serve)
+npm install appium@1.5.2 -g or npm install appium@latest -g  # selenium server for mobile devices npm install       # or `npm run reinstall` if you get an error npm start         # start the desktop application (ionic serve) ionic serve -l    # To see the app rendered in all mobile platforms

 ionic platform add android
 ionic platform add ios